yzyDavid/viwc/readme.md

 # vic - vi c(s)implified

-##a plain text editor imitating minimal functions of vi
+##a plain text editor with Windows notepad style.

-###designed to perform under both POSIX OS and MS Windows.
+##designed to perform under the dosbox specified in ZJU.

-###also not designed for size lower than 24 * 80.